folkertdev/reversible-debugger/bachelor-thesis/thesis.md

 A global type can contain inherent parallelism: the order of its steps is not fully defined.
 Checking for correctness against a global type is therefore quite hard.
 The solution is to project the global type onto its participants, creating a local type.

 The local type is an ordered list of steps that the participant must execute to comply with the protocol.
-Thus the third property **Order** is satisfied for local types.
+Thus the **order** property is enforced for local types.

 The projection is mostly straightforward, except for choice.
 Because we allow recursion, a branch of a choice may recurse back to the beginning.
 When this occurs, all participants have to jump back to the beginning, so every choice must be communicated to all participants.

+The PPDP'17 paper deals with this problem by disallowing different branches using different participants.
+All branches must use the same participants.
+This may require adding dummy communication to get a program to typecheck.

+In the Haskell implementation we use a different method where every choice causes a broadcast of that choice to the other participants.
+Once again, some participants may not need the information about the choice and the communication with them is just to satisfy the type checker.

 \begin{figure}[]
 {